Is EQT Corp (EQT) Set to Underperform? Analyzing the Factors Lim

 Understanding EQT Corp's Business

-EQT Corp is an independent natural gas production company with a market cap of $16.69 billion and sales of $5.07 billion.
-Operating with a margin of 12.99%, EQT Corp focuses on the Marcellus and Utica shales in the Appalachian Basin, located in the Eastern United States.
-The company is dedicated to combo-development projects, aiming to develop multiwell pads to meet supply needs while maximizing operational efficiency, technology, and sustainability.
-Its main customers include marketers, utilities, and industrial operators in the Appalachian Basin.
-With one reportable segment, EQT Corp's revenue comes from natural gas, natural gas liquids, and crude oil, all generated in the U.S., predominantly from the Marcellus Shale field.
+EQT Corp is an independent natural gas production company with a market cap of $16.35 billion and sales of $5.07 billion.
+Operating with a margin of 12.99%, EQT Corp focuses on the Marcellus and Utica shales in the Appalachian Basin.
+The company is known for its combo-development projects, which aim to develop multiwell pads efficiently and sustainably.
+Its main customers are marketers, utilities, and industrial operators in the Appalachian Basin.
+With all operating revenue generated in the U.S., the majority comes from the Marcellus Shale field through the sale of natural gas.

 Financial Strength Breakdown

 EQT Corp's financial strength indicators present some concerning insights about the company's balance sheet health.
 With an interest coverage ratio of 3, EQT Corp is positioned worse than 73.82% of 760 companies in the Oil & Gas industry.
-This ratio, which Benjamin Graham preferred to be at least five, highlights potential challenges in handling interest expenses on outstanding debt.
-Furthermore, the company's Altman Z-Score of 1.59 is below the distress zone threshold of 1.81, indicating possible financial distress in the future.
-The low cash-to-debt ratio of 0.01 also suggests difficulties in managing existing debt levels.
+This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
+The company's Altman Z-Score of just 1.59, which is below the distress zone of 1.81, suggests that the company may face financial distress over the next few years.
+Additionally, the company's low cash-to-debt ratio at 0.01 indicates a struggle in handling existing debt levels.

 Profitability Breakdown